-Type in “a better sex life” on your computer or smartphone.
+Type in “a better sex life” on your laptop or smartphone.

-Your search engine is likely generous with responses.
+Your search engine is likely generous with responses (more than 2 billion pages on Google).
 Some helpful, some not, and some downright disturbing.
 But the thousands of listed blog posts, sex therapy articles, studies, and magazine-style quizzes tell us something about ourselves:

 That’s good.
 It’s wise to keep sex fresh and engaging.
 You deserve the tools to make better sex happen.
 But you may be surprised at what really elevates the erotic aspects of your relationship.